SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 }
 ```

-## Update a column in a fileStorageContainer by id
+## Update a column in a fileStorageContainer by ID

-This API will let callers update a fileStorageContainer column instance by id.
+This API lets callers update a fileStorageContainer column instance by ID.
 You can update any property of the column other than the **id** property.

 ##### Required permissions (at least one of)